-Most likely by now all of you are aware that the old good Google Calendar Sync is not supported any longer.
-It was succeeded by Google Apps Sync that works only for paid accounts.
-And you don't need to have the third eye to comprehend at least one reason why they discontinued Calendar Sync.
+I'm sure by now all of you are aware that the old good Google Calendar Sync is not supported any longer.
+And you don't need to have the third eye to understand at least one reason why they discontinued it.
 Microsoft and Google are the biggest competitors fighting for the leadership and market share, and all's fair in love and war… It's not only clear why we, users, should suffer.

 Anyway, apart from Google's Calendar Sync, there exist a number of ways and free tools to sync Outlook and Google calendars and hopefully this article will help you choose the best approach.

 Using this method you can set up one way syncing from Google Calendar to Outlook.
 Outlook will periodically check the Google Calendar for updates, and if any new or modified events are found, they will be downloaded and displayed alongside with your Outlook appointments.

 - Log into your Google account and click Calendar on the Google bar.

 If you are logged into your Gmail account, then you will need two clicks instead of one.
 As you probably know, about two months ago Google rolled out the new update and all of a sudden the Calendar button disappeared from the G-mail page's task bar.
 Anyway, click on the Apps launcher icon and select Calendar from the list of apps.